Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Group actions and quotient stacks

 \section{Group actions and quotient stacks}

 In this section, we set up our assumptions and notations.
-We also very briefly recall some basic definitions related to quotient Deligne-Mumford stacks.
+We also very briefly recall some definitions related to quotient Deligne-Mumford stacks.
 We prove some basic properties of these stacks and group actions on algebraic spaces.
-These properties will be used throughout the rest of this text.
+These properties will be used throughout the rest of the text.